 Did you know that you can use Afterpay on a one-time one-week meal delivery (not a subscription)?
-Afterpay breaks your order down into four interest-free payments that run every two weeks.
+Afterpay breaks your order into four interest-free payments every two weeks.

-Lastly, make sure to join Sakara Rewards so you can earn points on every Sakara purchase and then redeem them for products, meals, and more.
+Lastly, join Sakara Rewards so you can earn points on every Sakara purchase and then redeem them for products, meals, and more.
 It’s essentially free money and worth the extra step to sign up.

-As I mentioned above, you can use code XOCARLEY to save 20% on your first Sakara order.
+You can use my exclusive discount code (see it in the photo below) to save 20% on your first Sakara order.
 This includes all meal programs and Clean Boutique items.
 Order now.

-Ultimately, when you consider all of the above information plus what you’re saving (ahem, your time is worth more than money in some cases), Sakara makes their meal delivery service and lifestyle feel more and more accessible.
+Ultimately, when you consider all of the above information plus what you’re saving (ahem, your time is worth more than money in some cases), Sakara makes its meal delivery service and lifestyle more accessible.

 If it’s up to me, I say: yes, Sakara is worth the money.
 And you are worth treating yourself to meals from Sakara.